-Summary: Moving into dorm or apartment is a rite of passage for many of us.
+Summary: Moving into a dorm or apartment is a rite of passage for many of us.
 But slow, unreliable internet doesn’t have to be.
-Learn how to watch for signs of weak WiFi signals, where to put your router, and how to improve your overall high-speed internet experience in an apartment or dorm room and get back to hitting the books in no time.
+Learn how to watch for signs of weak WiFi signals, where to put your router, and how to improve your overall high-speed internet experience in an apartment or dorm room.
+Get back to hitting the books in no time.

 It can be hard to know when the problems are coming from your internet or just your device, so we’ve got three signs to watch for.
 If the problem is your internet, and not just your tech, we’ve also got four general fixes… plus specific ideas for your apartment or your dorm.

-But if you are in the market for a new provider, we can help there, too — with speeds up to 1 Gig, transparent pricing, and no fiber internet data caps, it’s internet unlimited.
+But if you are in the market for a new provider, we can help there, too — with speeds up to 5 Gigs, transparent pricing, and no fiber internet data caps, it’s internet unlimited.

 Before you start resetting your equipment, determine if your WiFi signal is routinely acting up or if you’re just anxious about uploading your assignment at the last minute (no judgement, we’ve all been there).
 You’ll know it’s your internet, not you, if the problem:

 - Is across multiple devices.
 If just one device (such as your phone) is refusing to load, but your computer or your roommate’s tech is doing fine, it’s probably a device issue, not an internet problem.
 Sometimes restarting that equipment or installing any pending software updates can help.